-Attiko Metro, "Athens The World Bank, "Significan Metro - Line 3 Metro advances in the recovery of
+Attiko Metro, "Athens The World Bank, "Significant Metro - Line 3 Metro advances in the recovery of extension to Piraeus" the Matanza-Riachuelo.

 Our projects for the Trans European Network (TEN-T)

 RENEWABLE ENERGIES

 In addition to contributing to large public infrastructure works, we operate in the renewable energy sector through the development, construction and operation of energy production plants from renewable sources, mainly photovoltaic and hydroelectric, in Italy, Central America and the Middle East.